Microfluidic chip, also known as Lab-on-chip, is a science and technology characterized by the manipulation of fluids in the micron-scale space.

 1) Analysis and diagnosis

-As an analysis platform with low sample consumption, fast analysis speed and high sensitivity, microfluidic chip has great application potential in the field of point-of-care diagnosis (POCT).
+As an analysis microfluidic platform with low sample consumption, fast analysis speed and high sensitivity, microfluidic chip has great application potential in the field of point-of-care diagnosis (POCT).
 The application of microfluidic chips in the realization of POCT industrialization mainly focuses on molecular diagnosis represented by nucleic acid analysis and immunodiagnosis represented by protein analysis, as well as some biochemical diagnosis represented by metabolite analysis.
 In addition, due to the heterogeneity of cell populations, droplet microfluidic chips have also been applied to single-cell studies in single-cell analysis techniques.

 2) Screening synthesis